Today for Art & Politics we are exploring online trends amid COVID.

 The reason for the increase in website traffic may be attributed to people not being able to visit the Museum physically.
 Further, since the Museum archives have been updated with thousands of free images, this is an added attraction to people genuinely interested in art and history.
 It is important to note that number of visitors to the website was fairly stagnant in the months preceding March.

 For their 2020 Hong Kong edition, Art Basel launched online visitor rooms.
 This was to enable audiences to view the art digitally since the in-person fair had been cancelled.
 Instead of going physically, visitors could now simply go online and experience or buy art.
 The online rooms were launched mid March 2020 for a week.
 Around this time, website traffic peaked to its highest in 6 months.
 Although it is hard to estimate value of sales.
 But due to digitisation, the event was not a total loss.

 Online Trends : Artsy

 An exploration of the above three websites shows that the market is not ill-equipped to go online.
 The British Museum is one of the world’s leading public museums.
 Art Basel is an extremely prominent international fair for art trade.
 And Artsy is an online platform for art news and trade.
 All 3 types of businesses have seen a steady increase in online users in the pandemic era.
 It is indicative of the fact that consumers of art are willing to embrace the digital.
-If the art institutions invest more in creating virtual exhibitions and sales, the market be able to avoid a complete breakdown.
+If art institutions invest more in creating virtual exhibitions and sales, the market can avoid the complete breakdown it is heading toward.